loffelmann/CNC/README.md

 Supports machines with up to 5 axes (the Java part is internally ready for 6 axes, but my Arduino Nano does not have enough pins for that).
 The controller implements pul+dir interface for five motor drivers and five inputs for axis homing sensors.
-Crash sensors not implemented yet, I think (but there is a software limitation of operating area).
+Crash sensors not implemented yet, but there is a software limitation of operating area.

 Supported input formats are DXF (which gets translated to a tool path tracing outlines of the image in a rather arbitrary order), and IDX (contains just raw binary arrays of coordinates for individual axes).
 Dreaming about supporting g-code one day.

+One intended application was a CNC Guilloche machine; That's why there are things named "gilos" in the code.

 Works with Java 17.
 Uses following libraries (not included in this repo):
 * [Fazecast jSerialComm](http://fazecast.github.io/jSerialComm/) (serial port)